perfood/couch-auth/README.md

 ##### `GET /session`

 Returns information on the current session if it is valid.
 Otherwise you will get a 401 unauthorized response.
+With 2.0, this route shouldn't be used anymore but is still present for backwards compatibility.
+You should handle session expiration dates on client side, simply try to connect with the Database and handle 401/403 responses accordingly.

 ##### `GET /{provider}`